 Vetiver: helps to balance you emotionally, so if you are feeling very overwhelmed, tearful and anxious, it’s a great oil to help relieve these feelings, it also helps to dispel feelings of anger, distress and hysteria.

-All of these oils could be used in a diffuser at home too.
+You can use all of these oils in a diffuser at home too.
 You could also place a couple of drops on a tissue and sniff when needed.

 There are hundreds of essential oils and many of them are great for anxiety, and often, it’s a question of just smelling them and seeing which ones resonate with you.
-There’s a theory in aromatherapy that you are drawn to the oils that are most beneficial for you, so if you really love the smell of an oil, that’s the oil you need that day.
+There’s a theory in aromatherapy that you are drawn to the oils that are most beneficial for you.
+If you really love the smell of an oil, that’s the oil to use that day.

 I’d like to add that whilst using aromatherapy and essential oils will help with the symptoms of anxiety, you are not really dealing with the root cause.
 As with virtually all health issues (mental and physical) improving your diet is absolutely central.
 I’ve recently come across a company called Mad Diet and they advocate a package of 4 essential supplements that make a huge difference to mental well-being.
 Please pop over to their website to learn more, as there is tons of information about not just supplements, but eating better, and see here what they recommend for anxiety: